 More than 50 exhibiting artists working in a variety of mediums make up the Bridgton Art Guild which owns and operates Gallery 302.
 We are an artist's collective in the truest sense of the term.
-Together with a fine group of NEMOs (non-exhibiting member volunteers) we manage the day-to-day functions of the year-round Gallery, in addition to creating our artwork.
+We manage the day-to-day functions of the year-round Gallery, in addition to creating our artwork.

 Annual Members Meeting 2019

 On a spring day in 2003, Eve Abreu and George Bradt were walking their dogs when George asked what Eve liked about living in Bridgton, and what she missed about life in Newburyport, MA.
 Eve said an important thing she midded was an art gallery.
 To that, George remarked: "Well, why can't we just start an art gallery?"
 Eve though that was an outrageous, yet intriguing idea.
 Not having any idea how to start a gallery, they decided to put an announcement in the Bridgton News asking artists and art supporters to come to a meeting at the Community Center to discuss creating an art gallery in Bridgton.